-- An agent is identifiable (discrete) 1. - An agent is situated in an environment 2.
-Agents are heterogeneous different location, Communication (other agents) - 3. - An agent is goal-directed 4. - an agent is autonomous and self-5. directed (can function independently) - An agent is flexible, can learn, to adapt 6. its behavior.
+- .
+An agent is identifiable (discrete) - 2.
+An agent is situated in an environment with which it interacts we can see the dot and it's moving - B. Agents are heterogeneous they have different locations - 1.
+An agent is goal-directed reach exit way - 5. an agent is autonomous and selfdirected (can function independently) - .
+An agent is flexible, can learn, to adapt its behavior.